AHryczuk/AHryczuk.github.io/_pages/about.md

 I'm a physicist working at National Centre for Nuclear Research ([NCBJ](http://ncbj.gov.pl/en)) in Poland.
 My research focuses on (astro-)particle theory and in particular all things **dark matter** related.

-Here you'll find some information regarding myself and my research:
+Here you'll find some information regarding myself and my work:
-* In [Projects](http://ahryczuk.github.io/projects) description of research endeavours
+* In [Projects](http://ahryczuk.github.io/projects) description of grant projects and numerical codes
-* List and short description of [Papers](http://ahryczuk.github.io/publications) and [Talks](http://ahryczuk.github.io/talks)
+* List of [Papers](http://ahryczuk.github.io/publications) together with short descriptions and list of [Talks](http://ahryczuk.github.io/talks) with slides
-* In [Teaching](http://ahryczuk.github.io/teaching) materials for education and outreach
+* In [Teaching & Outreach](http://ahryczuk.github.io/teaching) materials for education and outreach

 Welcome to my webspace!